derpyzza/river/README.md

 > This project is currently under construction, so most of what you see here is:
 > 1. very, very broken right now, and
 > 2. subject to change.
+> 3. probably already outdated, as the language and it's current implementation change faster and more often than the documentation for it.
 > ---
 > With that in mind however, feel free to take a look around, and drop some feedback if you'd like.
 > However, do note that since this project is currently in it's infancy, i'm not accepting any proper contributions for now.